pluginpizza/automatic-login/readme.txt

 ### WP Snapshots

-The 'wpsnapshots' username is automatically recognized for folks using 10up's [WP Snapshots](https://github.com/10up/wpsnapshots) project sharing tool.
+The 'snapshots' and 'wpsnapshots' user names are automatically recognized for folks using 10up's [Snapshots](https://github.com/10up/snapshots) project sharing tool.

 ### Install Automatic Login from within WordPress